Supervision and Regulation

-The Federal Reserve's supervisory information technology function (SIT), under the governance of the Subcommittee on Supervisory Administration and Technology, works to deliver information technology solutions within the supervision and regulation function.
-Working collaboratively with the Federal Reserve System supervision and regulation business sponsors, the services provided to the business line include the development and maintenance of software applications and tools to assist with the examination of supervised institutions, data collections, collaboration, provisioning and review of user-access, quantitative analysis and data visualization software, and information security.
-SIT also provides information technology project management support to several critical national business applications supporting supervision and regulation.
+The Federal Reserve's supervisory information technology (SIT) function, under the governance of the Subcommittee for Data and Technology, works to deliver information technology solutions within the supervision and regulation function.
+Working collaboratively with the Federal Reserve System supervision and regulation business sponsors, SIT provides services to the business lines as well as information technology project management support to several critical national business applications supporting supervision and regulation.

 Supervisory and support tools.
 To support examiners and other supervisory staff, SIT deployed tools to support the collection, use, and storage of supervisory data.
 SIT integrated supervisory planning and collection tools with a task and resource management program allowing management to better track and align resources.
 SIT deployed advanced quantitative analysis and data visualization software to allow supervisory analysts to glean insights from supervisory data.

 Data quality and usability.
-Efforts continue to meet the demand of the increasing amount of data being collected and shared.
+Efforts continue to meet the demands resulting from the increasing amount of data being collected and shared.
 Much of the data is collected under revised supervisory programs.
 Similar data between programs cannot always be matched and requires alignment for cross-portfolio purposes.
 The NIC continues to ensure that the underlying data is consistent, readily available, and easily accessible for authorized use.
-The NIC also works to ensure that all NIC data is easily understood and integrated in a flexible manner.
+The NIC also works to ensure that all NIC data is easily understood by the various stakeholders and integrated in a flexible manner.

 Data collections.
-The NIC provides program budgetary oversight along with ensuring that information technology solutions for data collections meet architectural standards.
-Increased emphasis on data governance, security, and awareness prompted the build-out of a data collection management system that provides intake on data requests, playbook and tracking of the regulatory process as well as overall status reporting.
+The NIC coordinates budgetary activities and ensures that information technology solutions for data collections meet architectural standards.
+Increased emphasis on data governance, security, and awareness prompted the build-out of a data collection management system that provides intake on data requests, a playbook for and tracking of the regulatory process, as well as overall status reporting.